owlchester/kanka-docs/docs/entries/property-kits.md

 This does not add the new properties _yet_, as property kits are only applied when the entry is being saved.
 Save your new location, and you should see it's properties going to the new location's properties subpage.

-## Resyncing properties from an property kit
+## Resyncing properties from a property kit

 When you add a new or change and existing property to a template, it does not automatically change on all entries that have the property kit applied.
 You need to manually re-apply the template.
 Luckily, you can do this with the [bulk](/advanced/bulk) features.